 The school has helped create some safe, quiet, reflective spaces for children to sit in.
-This includes spaces on the main corridors and also a new outside seating area wherechildren can sit, read a book, colour in or chat to their friends without being disturbed.
+This includes spaces on the main corridors and also a new outside seating area where children can sit, read a book, colour in or chat to their friends without being disturbed.

-For 2021, the school has created a termly PPG Newsletter; this outlines how we are spending this fund and the work we will be doing that term.
+For 2023-24, school is looking at developing a termly PPG Newsletter; this outlines how we are spending this fund and the work we will be doing that term.
 We hope that this will keep parents updated on our work and the impact it is having.